usherirl/AWS/README.md

 # AWS
-A list of useful AWS CLI commands
+A list of useful AWS CLI commands that can be used to query EC2 instances.

 # Prerequisites